-3. Bleached or Whitewashed Floors

 For contemporary spaces, you can’t go wrong with a smooth, light, wide plank hardwood floor.
 Hardwoods naturally darken and develop a patina as they age.
-But, a floor that’s been sanded takes on an entirely new look that’s very appealing in a modern home.
+But, a floor that’s been whitewashed takes on an entirely new look that’s very appealing in modern design trends.

 4. Rustic Textures

 Flooring trends aren’t just about the color; different textures also have their appeal!
 Rustic floors have a lot of allure.
 They call to mind nature and natural textures and surfaces, which in turn have a calming effect on the viewer.

 Rustic flooring can be styled in a number of different ways.
 The floors may be brushed to bring out their texture, or they may be made of reclaimed wood that has had another life before being put into use as a floor.
 Reclaimed floors in particular feature nail holes, saw marks, and patina that add character to the floor.

-That was replaced with: